-The most dangerous countries in the world to visit in 2021 have been revealed in the latest Travel Risk Map
+The most dangerous countries in the world to visit in 2024 have been updated in the latest Travel Risk Map

-The map comprises three sections: medical, security and road safety.
-For the security section, countries are indexed according to their travel security risk rating, which uses five risk definitions: insignificant, low, medium, high and extreme.
+For the security layer of the map, countries are indexed according to their travel security risk rating, which uses five risk definitions: insignificant, low, medium, high and extreme.

 Other factors assessed include transport infrastructure, the capability of security and emergency services, and the threat of natural disasters.
 It’s also possible to use the map to assess medical risk and road safety standards around the world.